Seeking Consensus on Subspaces in Federated Principal Component Analysis: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the performance of DAPS through comprehensive numerical experiments, which demonstrate its efficiency, robustness, and scalability.
-All the experiments are performed on a high-performance computing cluster LSSC-IV\footnote{More information at \url{http://lsec.cc.ac.cn/chinese/lsec/LSSC-IVintroduction.pdf}} maintained at the State Key Laboratory of Scientific and Engineering Computing (LSEC), Chinese Academy of Sciences.
-There are 408 nodes in the main part of LSSC-IV, and each node consists of two Inter(R) Xeon(R) Gold 6140 processors (at $2.30$GHz $\times 18$) with $192$GB memory.
+In this section, we evaluate the performance of FAPS through comprehensive numerical experiments, which demonstrate its efficiency, robustness, and scalability.
+All the experiments are performed on a high-performance computing cluster LSSC-IV\footnote{More information at \url{http://lsec.cc.ac.cn/chinese/lsec/LSSC-IVintroduction.pdf}.} maintained at the State Key Laboratory of Scientific and Engineering Computing (LSEC), Chinese Academy of Sciences.
+There are 408 nodes in the main part of LSSC-IV, and each node consists of two Intel Xeon Gold 6140 processors (at $2.30$GHz $\times 18$) with $192$GB memory.
 The operating system of LSSC-IV is Red Hat Enterprise Linux Server 7.3.

+Note that FAPS is potentially useful under widely federated settings with high communication costs and privacy concerns.
+The numerical experiments done on the cluster are just simulations to observe the convergence rates of FAPS in comparison to others. {For our numerical results, the number of iterations required by algorithms (i.e., the speed of convergence) is the determining factor.}

-\subsection{Test problems}
+\subsection{Test Problems}

 Two classes of test problems are used in our experiments.
 The first class consists of synthetic problems randomly generated as follows.
 We construct a test matrix $A\in\Rnm$ (assuming $n\leq m$ without loss of generality) by its (economy-form) singular value decomposition